Covid eliminated airline change fees — but they could return incognito, experts say

 Before the novel coronavirus dealt a blow to airlines in 2020, the only type of standoff the carriers usually had was the fare war: flash sales to edge out their competition’s cheaper offers and fill flights.
-But with most travelers now grounded and airlines struggling for bookings regardless of the price, a new kind of stalemate ensued this week: a race to drop change fees.
+But with most travelers now grounded and airlines struggling for bookings, regardless of the price, a new kind of stalemate ensued this week: a race to drop change fees.

 Hours after United announced on Sunday that it is “permanently” dropping change fees for economy and premium tickets within the United States, airlines including Delta, American and Alaska followed, and in some cases even one-upped the airline by including some international routes.
 Southwest, which has long had a no-change-fee policy, is suddenly not the only player offering flexible booking.